a13xp0p0v/kernel-build-containers/README.md

 Using "/home/a13x/linux-stable/linux-stable" as Linux kernel sources directory Using "/home/a13x/linux-stable/build_out" as build output directory Going to run 'make' on 6 CPUs
+[+] Docker container engine is chosen (default)
 Output subdirectory for this build: /home/a13x/linux-stable/build_out/experiment__arm64__gcc-13 Output subdirectory doesn't exist, create it
 No ".config", copy "/home/a13x/linux-stable/experiment.config" to "/home/a13x/linux-stable/build_out/experiment__arm64__gcc-13/.config"
 Going to write the build log to "/home/a13x/linux-stable/build_out/experiment__arm64__gcc-13/build_log.txt" Add arguments for cross-compilation: ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- Run the container: bash /home/a13x/kernel-build-containers/start_container.sh gcc-13 /home/a13x/linux-stable/linux-stable /home/a13x/linux-stable/build_out/experiment__arm64__gcc-13 -n -- make O=../out/ ARCH=arm64 CROSS_COMPILE=aarch64-linux-gnu- -j 6
+    Force to use the Docker container engine
-    Hey, we gonna use sudo for running docker
+    Gonna run the container in NON-interactive mode Hey, we gonna use sudo for running the container
-    Run docker in NON-interactive mode

     Starting "kernel-build-container:gcc-13"
     Mount source code directory "/home/a13x/linux-stable/linux-stable" at "/src" Mount build output directory "/home/a13x/linux-stable/build_out/experiment__arm64__gcc-13" at "/out"